|

 Designed for the English instructor seeking to learn or improve teaching strategies pertinent to AP English Language, this course will focus on preparing students for the national exam but have an emphasis on application to the rhetorical situations present in communications “of the real world” so that students may also become critical thinkers beyond the classroom as well.
 Participants will leave the institute with lessons and strategies they can immediately incorporate into their curriculum.

-Monday: Course and Exam Overview
+DAY 1: Course and Exam Overview

 Building Lessons: Part I (Question & Answers; sharing resources, etc.)

-Tuesday: Opening Q&A, Lesson Building Examples & Insights
+DAY 2: Opening Q&A, Lesson Building Examples & Insights

 Rhetorical Analysis